 If you haven’t yet chosen the direction of your engineering career yet or you’re ready to explore a new sector, have you thought about becoming a mechanical engineer?
 Mechanical engineers are essential in a lot of engineering sectors such as building services, power, water, transport and many more.

-A lot of engineers share similar qualities.
-If you’re logistically minded, enjoy problem solving and knowing how things work, then mechanical engineering is right up your street.
-In fact, with these qualities you could actually enter almost any engineering profession.
+A lot of engineers tend to share similar qualities.
+If you’re logistically minded, enjoy problem solving and knowing how things work, then mechanical engineering might be the right step for you and your career.
+Skills like this are highly transferable, so if you’re looking at changing sector, they could help you get further than you think!
 So, what are the steps you need to take to become a brilliant mechanical engineer now that you've got the personal skillset that's needed for it?

-Firstly, you need to make sure you’ve got correct and up to date qualifications for the role you’re looking at.
-If you’re going into an entry-level position, a degree is usually required in (obviously) mechanical engineering.
+Firstly, you need to make sure you’ve got correct and up-to-date qualifications for the role you’re looking at.
+If you’re going into an entry-level position, a degree or degree level apprenticeship is usually required in mechanical engineering.
 If you have a degree in another strand of engineering, don’t panic!
-You can always get some good experience in mechanical engineering roles even if you have a different degree (such as manufacturing).
-Most of the transferable skills you would’ve learnt during your degree will contribute greatly to any engineering career.
+You can always get some good experience in mechanical engineering roles even if you have a different degree.
+Remember, your skills can be transferable.

 A lot of courses include placement years where you get some real hands-on experience in a workplace and learn some invaluable skills.
 Take as much advantage of these as you can because it’s possible that you’ll learn an awful lot more on these placements than in the classroom.